Posi music: Origins

 Early posi music certainly had some roots in traditional folk music, in the genre labeled protest music.
-While much of protest music would not fit into the simple definition of posi music, a subjective opinion could easily include songs like "We Shall Overcome" by Pete Seeger or "If I Had A Hammer" performed by Peter Paul and Mary.
+While much of protest music would not fit into the simple definition of posi music, a subjective opinion could easily include songs like "We Shall Overcome" by Pete Seeger or "If I Had a Hammer" performed by Peter Paul and Mary.

 Deeper roots were nourished by New Thought musicians and posi music finally emerged as a fully defined concept when pioneers of the genre, Karl Anthony, Shanti Norman, Charley Thweatt, and Leroy White created music that was not focused on theology, but instead on more inclusive themes.
 Unlike gospel and contemporary worship music, posi music's lyrics are less specifically spiritual.
 By focusing on the human spirit and world community, posi music embraces musicians from any religion.
 As the genre has evolved, it has been adopted by artists following many different spiritual paths ranging from New Thought, Agapism, Judaism, Christian Science and Catholicism to Buddhism, Pantheism and Seicho-no-Ie.

-Increasingly, there are groups of posi music artists who are dedicating most, if not all, of their music specifically to uplifting or motivational topics.
+There are groups of posi music artists who are dedicating most, if not all, of their music specifically to uplifting or motivational topics.
 As favor for the genre has grown, entire record labels have been dedicated to publication of posi music.
 As always, a selection of mainstream pop music would also fit into the genre of posi music, touching on major themes such as friendship and gratitude.
 Examples would be the hit songs "You've Got A Friend" by James Taylor, "Bridge Over Troubled Water" by Simon and Garfunkel, and "Thank You For Being A Friend" by Andrew Gold.
 Of course, countless others would fit the bill; gratitude songs could once again go all the way back to Bob Hope's "Thanks for the Memory," right up to songs simply entitled "Thank You" by Dido or Natalie Merchant.